sid-krish/rhometa/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The pipeline is designed to be run on linux and requires nextflow to be installed.
+This pipeline is designed to be run on linux and requires nextflow to be installed.
 Dependencies are resolved either via conda or docker images.
 Support for HPC, docker, singularity, AWS and many other systems are provided via nextflow.